runtimeverification/evm-semantics/evm.md

 ### Substate Log

-During execution of a transaction some things are recorded in the substate log.
+During execution of a transaction some things are recorded in the substate log (Section 6.1 in yellowpaper).
 This is a right cons-list of `SubstateLogEntry` (which contains the account ID along with the specified portions of the `wordStack` and `localMem`).

 ```k